 He was preceded in death by his wife Alda, his parents, and his three sisters and six brothers.

-To send flowers to Morris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Morris Engebretsen, please visit our floral store.